-"The growing entrance of Arabs (into the street) caused the more affluent Jews to leave.
-When Arab enter to the building the Jews run away […] one of the (Arab) residents told me, 'in the beginning I moved in (to the building), then another resident.
-Suddenly everyone who lived there start looking for other places, starting to rent (their properties) to move to another place' […] there's lots of complexity."
+The growing entrance of Arabs (into the street) caused the more affluent Jews to leave.
+When Arabs enter to the building the Jews run away […] One of the (Arab) residents told me, 'In the beginning I moved in [to the building], then another resident.
+Suddenly everyone who lived there start looking for other places, starting to rent (their properties) to move to another place' […] there's lots of complexity’."

-The interviews reveal that these demographic changes are a highly sensitive issue among participants.
-Many of them are current or past residents of the city that deeply care about the city and its identity, and are being affected by the demographic changes in their personal lives.
-While both Jewish and Arab residents described complex feelings regarding these trends, they differ in the nature of their experiences.
-While Arab participants tended to experience those changes as minority group, subjected to exclusion and discrimination, Jewish participants tended to experience it as majority and described threat to their dominance.
-For instance, a Jewish participant shared her fear that the city would lose the Jewish majority given the increasing rate of the Arab population:
+These demographic changes are a highly sensitive issue among participants, many of whom are current or past residents of the city in which they work: they care deeply about the city and its identity, and the demographic changes affect them personally.
+Although both Jewish and Arab residents described complex feelings regarding these trends, they differed in how they experienced them.
+Arab participants tended to experience those changes as members of a minority group, subjected to exclusion and discrimination, whereas Jewish participants tended to experience them as a majority and described threats to their dominance.
+For instance, a Jewish participant shared her fear that the city would lose the Jewish majority, given the growth of the Arab population:

-"It's hard for me when I think it would be an Arab majority (in the city) […] I love this city.
+It's hard for me when I think it would be an Arab majority (in the city) […] I love this city.
 I grew up here.
 I want to continue to live in it.
-I want that a lot of people I love […] will keep living in it; that they won't leave because they feel that they are being pushed away."
+I want that a lot of people I love […] will keep living in it; that they won't leave because they feel that they are being pushed away.

-In another case, an Arab participant who lives within a mixed neighborhood painfully shared the challenges and discrimination against the Arab population in the housing domain:
+In another case, an Arab participant who lives within a mixed neighbourhood painfully described discrimination against the Arab population in the housing domain:

-"The new neighborhood (inhabited by a Jewish religious group) was built […] while (we) don’t have housing.
-There are no new Arab neighborhoods […] or a possibility to buy a house in the new buildings."
+The new neighbourhood (inhabited by a Jewish religious group) was built […] while (we) don’t have housing.
+There are no new Arab neighbourhoods […] or a possibility to buy a house in the new buildings.

-Most of the participants, Jews and Arabs from the four cities, acknowledge the political dimension of inter-ethnic power-relations.
-However, strategically they aimed to create through their practice a neutral space.
-Many of them indicated that these demographic trends are politically highly controversial and believed that engagement in them might flaw their neutrality and is not part of their role, as illustrated in the quotation of a Jewish participant:
+Most of the Jewish and Arab participants from the four cities, acknowledged the political dimension of inter-ethnic power-relations.
+However, they aimed strategically to create a neutral space through their practice.
+Many indicated that these demographic trends are very controversial and believed that, if they engaged in them, they would no longer be seen as neutral; a Jewish participant stated that it is not the role of social workers to intervene in these processes of demographic change:

-"(As community practitioners) it isn't right to get involved in everything […] I used to get involved only in matters of shared (cultural) existence […]and to allow all opinions to be heard […].
-But I don't know if I would insist on co-living in the same buildings when people don't want that."
+[As community practitioners] it isn't right to get involved in everything […] I used to get involved only in matters of shared (cultural) existence […]and to allow all opinions to be heard […].
+But I don't know if I would insist on co-living in the same buildings when people don't want that.

-Despite the intention to leave urban politics out of their practice, Jewish and Arab participants from the four cities, indicated that demographic changes who have significant political implications permeated their community practice, mostly regarding the decision whether to conduct mixed or segregated community activities.
-In general, most of the participants shared that they wish to conduct mixed community activities.
-However, some participants, Arab and Jews in the study, shared that Jewish residents challenged this perception and asked them to provide community activity separately from the Arab population.
-Relatedly, sometimes when practitioners conducted mixed activities, Jewish residents abstained from participating, as illustrated in the words of a Jewish participant:
+Despite the intention to leave urban politics out of their practice, Jewish and Arab participants from the four cities indicated that these demographic changes with significant political implications deeply influenced their community practice, mostly regarding their decision whether to conduct mixed or segregated community activities.
+Most of the participants shared a desire to conduct mixed community activities.
+However, some Jewish and Arab participants said that Jewish residents did not want mixed activities and asked them to provide such programs separately from the Arab population.
+Sometimes when practitioners conducted mixed activities, Jewish residents abstained from participating, as illustrated in the words of a Jewish participant:

-"There is a lot of tension under the surface […] political tension. […] tension of who belongs in this city.
-Experience of gaining control. […] many times, if you organize groups and too many Arabs arrive, Jews will stay away […] the majority is less interested in integrating with the Arab minority."
+There is a lot of tension under the surface […] political tension. […] tension of who belongs in this city.
+Experience of gaining control. […] many times, if you organise groups and too many Arabs arrive, Jews will stay away […] the majority is less interested in integrating with the Arab minority.

-An Arab participant shared a similar perspective:
+An Arab participant shared a similar experience: